Management of known or presumed benign (WHO grade I) meningioma

 - Harvard Medical School

-Meningiomas account for approximately one-third of primary central nervous system tumors (table 1 and figure 1).
-Although most meningiomas are benign (World Health Organization [WHO] grade I), their location in the central nervous system can cause serious morbidity and/or mortality.
+Meningiomas account for approximately one-third of all primary central nervous system tumors (table 1).
+Although most meningiomas are benign (World Health Organization [WHO] grade I), their location in the central nervous system can cause serious morbidity and mortality.
 (See "Incidence of primary brain tumors".)

 The management of patients with meningioma requires a balance between definitive treatment of the tumor and avoidance of neurologic damage from the treatment.
 Patient-specific factors (presence or absence of symptoms, age, comorbidity), the location of the meningioma in relation to critical brain structures and regions, and the histopathologic characteristics (WHO grade) of the meningioma all are important factors in determining the optimal treatment.